 Student Activities Policies

 In addition to the University’s Standards of Conduct, all students are required to abide by all Student Activities Policies as articulated below, as well as contained in The Source.
-For the purposes of the following Student Activities Policies, the term “recognized student group” refers to student clubs, organizations and residential communities officially recognized by the University through the Director of Student Activities.
+For the purposes of the following Student Activities Policies, the term “recognized student group” refers to student clubs (including club sports), organizations, and residential communities, officially recognized by the University through the Director of Student Activities.
 Student Activities Policies include the following:

 - Advertising, Posters, and Announcement of Activities

 - Approval for Use of Student/Faculty/Staff Directory Information

 - Open Speaker Policy

 - Religious Groups at Notre Dame

 - Student Media